ImOphen/the-hitchhiker-s-guide-to-the-Segfault/README.md

 That being said, please read the code carefully and pay attention to details, that's how you find holes in the code :3

-I will be ignoring the first 3 42 projects (libft, gnl, printf) in this README, as most of the people validated them already, the excess of checkers for those projects out there, and the simplicity of those projects...

 I will also be updating regularly this README as I am doing more projects and learning/exploring more about them.

 If you have any suggestions, ideas, or anything you would want to talk to me about, feel free to contact me on discord : Ophen#3689